foliagecp/sdk/README.md

 - [License](#license)

 # Core concepts
-The main concept of the Foliage as a high-performance application platform is organizing coordinated work and interaction of a complex heterogeneous software and information systems.
-The platform's technology is based on the theory of heterogeneous functional graphs.
+The primary concept of Foliage, as a high-performance application platform, revolves around orchestrating the collaborative work and interactions of complex and heterogeneous software and information systems.
+The platform's technology is rooted in the theory of heterogeneous functional graphs.

 ## Abstraction
-The knowledge about a complex/compound system yet stored separately moves into a single associative space.
-This allows to have transparent knowledge about the entire system and its behavior as one and inseparable whole; gives an ability into account all the hidden relationships and previously unpredictable features; erases the boundary between the system model and the system itself.
+Knowledge about a complex or compound system, previously stored separately, converges into a unified associative space.
+This enables transparent understanding of the entire system and its behavior as an inseparable whole.
+It also provides the capability to consider all hidden relationships and previously unpredictable features, blurring the boundary between the system model and the system itself.
 ![Alt text](./docs/pics/FoliageUnification.jpg)

-By transferring knowledge from different domain planes into a single space, Foliage endows related system components with transparency, consistency, and unambiguity.
-Reveals weakly detected dependencies, which could be, for example, only inside the head of a devops engineer or in some script.
-This allows to transparently evaluate the system as a whole and easily endow it with new links and relationships that were previously difficult to implement due to the functional rigidity of the software part.
+Foliage achieves transparency, consistency, and unambiguity among related system components by consolidating knowledge from different domain planes into a unified space.
+It uncovers previously unnoticed dependencies, some of which might have been known only to a DevOps engineer or hidden within a script.
+This capability enables a transparent evaluation of the entire system and facilitates the addition of new links and relationships that were challenging to implement due to the functional rigidity of the software.
 ![Alt text](./docs/pics/FoliageSingleSpace.jpg)

 ## Features
-The full list of features can be found [here.](./docs/features.md)
+Explore the extensive list of features [here](./docs/features.md).

 # Getting Started
 ```sh
 git clone https://github.com/foliagecp/sdk.git
 ```
-For a fully detailed documentation, please visit the  [official docs.](https://pkg.go.dev/github.com/foliagecp/sdk)
+For detailed documentation, please visit the [official docs](https://pkg.go.dev/github.com/foliagecp/sdk).

 ## Included tests runtime
 ### 1. Go to `tests` dir